7ombie/jsii/SCRAPS.md

 Note: The `do` qualifier is described later, but it basically wraps the statement that follows it in a function literal (if it's not a function literal already), then immediately invokes it.

-Note: In Lark, blocks have the same semantics, whether they're wrapped in braces or not.
-This is unlike JavaScript, which only introduces a new scope when you use a (braced) block statement.
-However, Lark does not pick between JavaScript's semantics.
-It simply lacks the JavaScript features that make the distinction matter.

 With `do` statements, we can use arbitrarily complex initializers, so Lark declarations invariably require explicit initialization.